newrelic/go-easy-instrumentation/README.md

 # Go Easy Instrumentation [![GoDoc](https://godoc.org/github.com/newrelic/go-easy-instrumentation?status.svg)](https://godoc.org/github.com/newrelic/go-easy-instrumentation) [![Go Report Card](https://goreportcard.com/badge/github.com/newrelic/go-easy-instrumentation)](https://goreportcard.com/report/github.com/newrelic/go-easy-instrumentation) [![codecov](https://codecov.io/gh/newrelic/go-easy-instrumentation/graph/badge.svg?token=0qFy6WGpL8)](https://codecov.io/gh/newrelic/go-easy-instrumentation)
 Go is a compiled language with an opaque runtime, making it unable to support automatic instrumentation like other languages.
 For this reason, the New Relic Go agent is designed as an SDK.
 Since the Go agent is an SDK, it requires more manual work to set up than agents for languages that support automatic instrumentation.

-In an effort to make instrumentation easier, the Go agent team created an instrumentation tool that is currently in preview.
+In an effort to make instrumentation easier, the Go agent team created an instrumentation tool.
 This tool does most of the work for you by suggesting changes to your source code that instrument your application with the New Relic Go agent.

 ## Quick Start